 Ammophila arenaria is a PERENNIAL growing to 1.2 m (4ft).

-It is hardy to zone 5.
-It is in flower from Jul to August, and the seeds ripen from Aug to September.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Wind.
+See above for USDA hardiness.
+It is hardy to UK zone 5.
+It is in flower from July to August, and the seeds ripen from August to September.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Wind.

 Suitable for: light (sandy) and medium (loamy) soils, prefers well-drained soil and can grow in nutritionally poor soil.
-Suitable pH: acid, neutral and basic (alkaline) soils and can grow in very acid soils.
+Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils and can grow in very acid soils.

 It cannot grow in the shade.
 It prefers dry or moist soil and can tolerate drought.
 The plant can tolerate maritime exposure.